Click to grab your free copy of our Garden Tools Cheat Sheet!

 50. Trombone Pumpkins

-For the ideal harvest, sow clumps of 3 seeds 2cms deep.
-It takes around 10 days for the seedlings to emerge and 90 to 110 days for the vines to start yielding the fruit.
+For the ideal harvest, sow clumps of 3 seeds 2 cm deep.
+It takes around 10 days for the seedlings to emerge and 90 to 110 days for the vines to yield the fruit.

 51. Ash Gourd Pumpkin

-The average time for a full harvest is between 45 to 100 days.
-The pumpkin is eaten as a vegetable when it has matured after the harvesting process.
-The pumpkin is also known to be responsible for reducing weight in individuals that want weight loss.
+The average time for a total harvest is between 45 to 100 days.
+The pumpkin is eaten as a vegetable when it has matured after harvesting.

 Click here to buy them on Amazon.